South Carolina Driving Laws for Seniors and Older Drivers

 • time of day restrictions—for example, no driving during rush hour traffic.

-The South Carolina DMV will accept information from courts, police officers, and other DMV personnel about an individual's potentially unsafe driving.
+The South Carolina DMV will start an investigation after receiving information from courts, police officers, and other DMV personnel about an individual's potentially unsafe driving.

-Unlike most states, it does not have a set procedure for family members, friends, and other concerned individuals to report that a driver may be unsafe behind the wheel.
+Unlike most states, the SCDMV doesn't have a set procedure for family members, friends, and other concerned individuals to report that a driver might be unsafe behind the wheel.

-For information on how to get back a license that has been suspended or revoked in South Carolina, contact one of the DMV offices located throughout the state.
+For information on how to get your license back after it's been suspended or revoked in South Carolina, visit the SCDMV online or stop by your local license office.

-• cannot walk 100 feet without aggravating an existing medical condition or being in pain
+• can't walk 100 feet without aggravating an existing medical condition or being in pain

 • have a severe cardiac condition

-• are severely limited in the ability to walk due to an arthritic, neurological, or orthopedic condition, or
+• are severely limited in the ability to walk because of an arthritic, neurological, or orthopedic condition, or

 • are blind.

-• Complete and sign a Disabled Placard and License Plate Application.
+• Fill out and sign your portion of a Disabled Placard and License Plate Application (Form RG-007A).

 • Have a licensed physician complete the Physician's Statement section of the application.

-• Include a fee of $36 for a disabled plate; $1 for a disabled parking placard.
+• Pay the appropriate fee ($36 for a disabled plate or $1 for a disabled parking placard).

 Learn More About South Carolina Driving Rules for Seniors